erickmerchant/handcraft/README.md

 #### effect(callback)

 Pass it a callback to do operations that should get rerun when _watched_ objects are changed.
-It's for things not covered by the _element_ API.
+It's for things not covered by the DOM API.
 Eg. setting localStorage or calling methods on DOM elements.
 Only properties that are later changed will trigger a rerun.
 Internally this same method is used anywhere a callback known as an _effect_ is allowed.

 ```js
 import {watch, effect} from "handcraft/reactivity.js";